All of your personal questions regarding birth control and sexual health answered here.

 What should I do if it affects my mood?

-If this happens to you, don’t assume there is something wrong with you or just “deal with it”, please come in and let’s talk.
+If this happens to you, don’t assume there is something wrong with you or just “deal with it”, please schedule an appointment with us or hop on a video visit to chat.

 How often do condoms fail?